Healthy Homes Assessment Ngaio

 Rental Property Home Assessments Ngaio

-The areas of rental property that are affected with Health Homes Standards.
+Property rental areas that are affected by Health Homes Standard.
 Healthy Homes Standards in Ngaio include each:

 • Living Rooms